 London is host to the biggest Chinese New Year celebrations outside of Asia, with a huge day parade dancing its way from Charing Cross Road to the city’s Chinatown, as well as traditional festivities in Trafalgar Square and several stage performances in the West End.

 Unlike many other Chinese New Year celebrations, London’s mega-event is compressed into one day and usually takes place on the weekend following the Lunar New Year.
-In 2019, it will be held on 10th February.
+In 2021, it will be held online on 14th January.

-If you’re flying into London for Chinese New Year, you can either fly into London Heathrow Airport or London Gatwick Airport.
+If you’re flying into London for Chinese New Year, you can either fly into London Heathrow Airport (LHR) or London Gatwick Airport (LGW).
 London can be reached on the following airlines British Airways, easyJet, Norwegian, Flybe and Virgin Atlantic.

 In British Columbia, there are actually two different ways to celebrate the Chinese New Year and they’re both conveniently close together!
 Whether you celebrate at Vancouver’s annual Chinatown parade or visit the International Buddhist Temple in Richmond — which is designed to resemble the Forbidden City in Beijing — the Lunar New Year in British Columbia is a magical experience that’s tough to beat.

-The best airport to fly into in Vancouver is Vancouver International Airport, which is located in Richmond.
+The best airport to fly into in Vancouver is Vancouver International Airport (YVR), which is located in Richmond.
 Airlines that fly to Vancouver International Airport include Air Canada, Air Canada Express, Aeromexico, WestJet and Air Transat.

 Head to Paris for Chinese New Year and see the iconic Eiffel Tower lit up in red for the special occasion.
 The Marais District Parade is a traditional Chinese parade that leaves from Place de la République.
 However, you can find something a little different in the 3rd arrondissement (live music, workshops and martial arts) and the 13th arrondissement (exhibitions, performances and opera).

-The main airport in Paris is Paris Charles de Gaulle Airport.
+The main airport in Paris is Paris Charles de Gaulle Airport (CDG).
 You can fly to Paris Charles de Gaulle on Air France, ASL Airlines France, Aeroflot, easyJet, Flybe, Norwegian, Lufthansa, XL Airways France and Vueling.